cdfisher/focus-mute/README.md

 Turning off the plugin, logging out, then logging back in before (optionally) re-enabling the plugin should resolve this.

+**I turned on the plugin and the game is muted when focused and unmuted when unfocused.**

+Clicking between the client and another window one or two times should fix this.
+Otherwise, try restarting the plugin or relogging.

 **Music doesn't resume seamlessly if I click back to the game.**

 Setting music volume to 0 causes the current song to stop, and unfortunately the game doesn't start playing it again when unmuted.